 Please attribute to Andrew Coster, Commissioner of Police:

-Police will be ensuring support is available to anyone affected by today’s event.
-Anyone who witnessed the incident and who has not spoken to Police is asked to contact Police on 105 quoting OPERATION RALLY.
+Anyone who witnessed the incident who has not yet spoken to Police is asked to get in touch via 105, quoting Operation Rally.

-Police would like anyone with photos or video of today’s incident to submit this to our investigation.
-An online portal has been set up and people can access this at https://rally.nzpolice.org
+We would also like to hear from anyone who has photos or videos.
+An online portal has been set up and this can be accessed at https://rally.nzpolice.org.